zarajarral/zarajarral/README.md

 my skills in game developement, AI machine learning, and automation.

 I’m also the co-owner of a small start up called **PRAX**, and it's sub brand **CONNECT**.
 My team specialises in automations that optimise our client's businesses, with additional services for personalised branding and web/software developement.
-> Take a look at some of my work in the [Project Repository](https://github.com/zarajarral?tab=repositories)!

 ---
 ## < / > **TECH STACK**